 Sometimes, even people with the best of intentions make grievous errors and troubles occur.
 If someone has been freed from jail on bail, they need to follow all of the rules the court has set forth or it is likely the defendant will be re-arrested and returned to jail.
-If this happens, it may still be possible to get additional Bail Bonding in Fort Worth TX, but it is much harder and the defendant will be under even more rules than before.
+If this happens, it may still be possible to get additional to, but it is much harder and the defendant will be under even more rules than before.
 Here is more about this situation.

 Finding A Bail Bondsman